| FNI NEWS

 field of law-making.

-policy as well as governmental offshore policy development.
+energy policy as well as governmental offshore policy development.
 The offshore

 strategies of the two companies likely to play a prominent role in Russian